tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

        - A Task can build an container image, etc.,

 - Pipeline
+   - is a Custom Resource added by Tekton to your OpenShift cluster using CRD
    - collection of Tasks
    - results in an output based on your inputs given to CI/CD pipeline
    - Multiple Tasks in a Pipeline could be executed sequentially one after the other or in parallel